lettemax/burger/README.md

 # burger
 deployed at: https://burger-a-thon2.herokuapp.com/, burger (or burger-a-thon) is a restaurant app that lets users input the names of burgers they'd like to eat and then devour them.
+Burger data is saved on an AWS server.

 ### The home page: